 Personally, I prefer English cucumbers because they have minimal seeds and their skin is light weight, and unwaxed for preservation.
 This allows you the ability to keep the skin on, which I think adds a lot of nice color to your salad.

 WATCH MY VIDEO DEMO ON THIS SALAD BELOW!

 You can make a lovely salad trio by adding my Charred Asparagus Salad with Thyme Shallot Vinaigrette as well as my Couscous Salad with Dried Fruits, Nuts and Fresh Mint.

 A mandoline will create nice, even slices of cucumber for your cucumber salad.
 I think the presentation is so much nicer this way, and frankly it’s quicker too!

-This model by OXO is my favorite mandoline.
+This model of Manoline by OXO is my favorite.
 Works like a charm! (this link goes to Amazon where I am an affiliate partner)

 For ease in slicing be sure to cut the cucumbers in half and use at least 3 full size cucumbers.
 This will yield enough to serve at least 6 people.

 For the best-ever creamy cucumber salad you’ll add some sour cream, salt and pepper, fresh dill and sliced radishes, and sugar snap peas.